I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ufs/ns-ufs-ufs_device_descriptor.md

 `Reserved2`

 Reserved for future use.

-`wDeviceVersion`

-Specifies the device version.

-`wManufactureDate`

-Specifies the manufacturing date  in BCD format as 0xMMYY.

-`wManufacturerID`

-Specifies the Manufacturer ID of the device.

-`wPeriodicRTCUpdate`

-Specifies the frequency and method of real-time clock updates.
-Bits 10 to 15 are reserved.

-`wSpecVersion`

-Indicates the specification version in Binary Coded Decimal (BCD) format.

 ## Remarks
 If <b>bBootEnable</b> in the <b>UFS_DEVICE_DESCRIPTOR</b> is set to zero or if the Boot well known logical unit is not mapped to an enabled logical unit, then the Boot well known logical unit shall terminate.